 - A variation occurs in Stargate Atlantis.
 The Wraiths are all No Name Given to humans, so Sheppard has taken to naming individual wraiths with common mortal names.
-So far we've had Bob, Steve, Michael and Todd.
+So far we've had Bob, Steve, Michael, Todd, and Kenny.
 McKay wants to pick the name of the next Wraith.

 - Parodied and exaggerated on The Mighty Boosh, when Vince meets a mysterious man in the forest with a door in his gigantic afro hair.
 The man starts listing off various pseudonyms that he has gone by.
 After the show cuts to another scene and back again, he's still going.
 (He gets his own episode in Series 2, incidentally, and his face adorns that DVD...)

 - Babylon 5: The true name of the Shadow species was 10000 sounds long and completely unpronouncible.

 - Dr. Mahesh Vijayaraghavensatanaryanamurthy from Crossing Jordan.
 "Bug" for short.

 - A Swedish Chef sketch on The Muppet Show has the Chef's uncle (played by Danny Kaye) reveal the Chef's actual name, which is a long string of gibberish.
 The uncle then adds, "We call him Tom."

 - The Vicar of Dibley gives us (Boudicea) Geraldine Julie Andrews Dick Van Dyke Supercalifragilisticexpialidocious Chim Chiminey Chim Chiminey Chim Chim Cher-ee Granger.
 Mostly just known as 'Vicar'.

 - When the Tenctonese were let out of quarantine into the Los Angeles area, they were all given thoroughly mundane names to assimilate better into society.